Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/what-is-talos.md

 ## You don't have to manage your liquidity alone

-Decentralized liquidity management strategies can become a pool together of concentrated liquidity LPs.
-This helps automate not only user’s positions, but can be used by DAO’s for their own LPs and to guide users to desired and optimal liquidity ranges.
+Decentralized liquidity management strategies can function as a *pool together* of concentrated liquidity LPs.
+This not only automates user positions but can also be employed by DAOs for their LPs, guiding users toward desired and optimal liquidity ranges.

 ### Types vs Strategy Templates